Individual Triple Chocolate Pies

 BROWNIE

-- Pour evenly between the two baked Oreo crusts and bake for 16-18 minutes, until edge is set but knife in center comes out with a little brownie batter on it
+- Pour evenly between the two baked Oreo crusts and bake 16-18 minutes, until the edge is set and a knife inserted into the center comes out with a little brownie batter on it

 - Let cool completely

-- Remove crust from the baking pan – just place a cup upside down and gently push the sides down.
-Use a knife to gently pop the bottom of the tart pan from the base of the Oreo crust
+- To remove crust from the tart pans – just place a cup upside down and gently push the sides down.
+Use a knife to gently pop the bottom of the tart pan from the base of the Oreo crust.
+If you used ramekins, you can skip this step

 - When the brownie and crust are completely cooled, split the whipped ganache over the two cooled pies